-German foreign schools that are approved by the German Kultusministerkonferenz (Conference of ministers of education) receive significant support from the Federal Republic of Germany.
-German foreign schools are private schools, which, unlike the schools in Germany, are not managed under the public administration.
-Most of the German foreign schools are comprised of registered associations based on the laws of the host country.
-This is the same with the International German School of Brussels.
-The school is essentially regarded an “object” of the German School Association in Brussels (hereinafter: “school association”).
-It was established in 1951 as a non-profit organization per the Belgium Law (in Dutch: “verenigin zonder winstoogmerk” or in French: “association sans but lucrative” / “asbl”).
-The school association is the school’s sponsor.
-The school is financed through school fees and support from the federal government.
-The school’s contracts are concluded on behalf of the association.
+The German Schools Abroad recognised by the German Conference of Ministers of Education and Cultural Affairs are supported by the Federal Republic of Germany.
+The German Schools Abroad are public schools which - unlike the schools in Germany - are not run as part of the public administration.
+Most German schools abroad are registered associations under the law of their host country, including the International German School Brussels.
+In the public eye, the iDSB is perceived first and foremost; in legal terms, it exists as a "purpose" of the German School Association Brussels ("Schulverein").
+It was founded in 1951 under Belgian law as a non-profit association (in Dutch: "vereniging zonder winstoogmerk" / "vzw" or in French: "association sans but lucratif" / "asbl").
+The school association is the sponsor of the iDSB.
+All contracts are concluded for the iDSB in the name of the school association.

 Who can become a member of the school association?
 How can one apply?

-According to the statutes of the school association, anyone who has reached the age of 18 years can be a member.
-Membership is open to all parents as well as interested people outside the school community.
-Teachers, employees, and pupils can become sponsoring members but without a right to vote.
-Parents’ membership in the school association is expressly desired in the interests of a broad legitimation of the school’s decisions.
-Application for membership in the school association takes place automatically when a parent registers their child (unless the parent explicitly requests exclusion in the application).
-The decision whether to approve or reject the application lies with the board of directors of the school.
+According to the statutes of the school association, anyone who has reached the age of 18 can become a member.
+Membership is open to all parents as well as interested parties outside the school community.
+Teachers, employees and pupils of the iDSB can become supporting members without voting rights.
+Parental membership in the school association is expressly desired in the interest of a broad legitimisation of the decisions of the school association.
+An application for membership in the school association can be made with the registration of the children.
+The Board of Directors of the Schulverein decides on applications for membership.

 How is the school association structured and how does it operate?